 When you are photographing birds, you may have to employ the crawling technique.
 It is mainly applicable to desert birds.
 In the desert, the birds will be sitting mostly on the ground since there are no trees nearby.
 The desert will be a perfectly leveled barren land, and you will be searching for birds in a vehicle.

 When you spot any bird, you can try to come out of the vehicle without disturbing the bird.
 You can crouch and start crawling towards the bird from a distance.
-This crawling will help you point the camera at eye level to the bird’s body.
+This crawling will help you point the camera at the bird.
 Thus, you will get a nice eye level image.
 This shot is often referred to as ground level shot.

 2. Positioning Camera and Lens set up on the Vehicle Window 🚙